DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 - **component** is the name of the applicable component (chart, combobox, dataview, grid, list)
 - **event** is the event of DataCollection

-Events of DataCollection are helpful when you need to create a system reaction to the changes made in data.
+Events of DataCollection are helpful when you need to configure a system response to the changes made in data.

 Check all [events](data_collection/index.md/#events) of DataCollection.